 Asbestos was used in construction materials from the 1920s to the mid-1980s.
 You may come into contact with it if you are removing or replacing certain types of roof tiles, wall claddings, vinyl floor coverings, sprayed fire protection, decorative ceilings and roofing membranes.

 Exposure to asbestos fibres, such as breathing them into your lungs, can cause serious and even fatal diseases, but symptoms may not appear until 15–20 years after exposure.
 Exposure to asbestos is the single-biggest cause of work-related death in New Zealand.
-An estimated 170 people die each year from asbestos-related diseases, and this number is expected to rise.
+Over 100 people die each year from asbestos-related diseases.

 If you suspect asbestos may be present, these laboratories can test the material: